§ 1. Eligibility

 (3) The Auction House reserves the right to show the preview of an auction also in a branch office, a representative office of the Auction House or in a company affiliated with the Auction House.

-(4) In the case of auctions held on the Internet, the objects are displayed by means of a description and a picture of the auctioned object.
+(4) In the case of auctions held on the Internet, the objects shall be displayed by means of a description and a picture of the object to be auctioned.